1•••|•••2•••|••3••|••4••|••5••|••6•••|•••7••home••index

 Pipa (c.
 1600) | This Ming dynasty

 During the Ming Dynasty (1368-1644), pipa players began using fingernails to pluck the strings and held the instrument in an upright position.
-Early pipa had four frets on the neck, but the Ming Dynasty pipa added additional bamboo frets to the soundboard, increasing upper range.
-The number of frets continued to increase and modern instruments have as many as thirty frets.
-The soft twisted silk strings of ancient times gave way to louder nylon-wound steel strings—too strong for fingernails—so plastic finger picks are now used by most modern players.
+Early pipa had four frets on the neck, but the Ming Dynasty pipa added additional bamboo frets to the soundboard, increasing the upper range.
+The number of frets continued to increase, and modern instruments have as many as thirty frets.
+The soft, twisted silk strings of ancient times gave way to louder nylon-wound steel strings—too strong for fingernails—so plastic finger picks are now used by most modern players.

 Repertoire

 Pipa solo repertoire stretches from ancient to modern times and is well known outside of China.
 Solo pipa repertoire is often both virtuosic and programmatic, evoking images of nature or battles.
-The pipa shares many of the same left-hand techniques as the guitar: vibrato, portamento, tremolo, glissando, natural harmonics, artificial harmonics and string bending.
-Listen to pipa virtuoso, Wu Man, talk about the pipa's history, technique and repertoire:
+The pipa shares many of the same left-hand techniques as the guitar: vibrato, portamento, tremolo, glissando, natural harmonics, artificial harmonics, and string bending.
+Listen to pipa virtuoso Wu Man talk about the pipa's history, technique, and repertoire.

-Playing the Pipa | Wu Man (4:03)
+Playing the Pipa | Wu Man (4:13)

 White Snow in Spring (阳春白雪) | Wu Man, traditional solo pipa (4:25)